timewave-computer/valence-services/contracts/auction/auction/README.md

 The price range of the auction is directly influenced by the price freshness.
 The older the price, the bigger the range.

-Ex:
+> **Example:**
-Price is older than 1 day old, we multiple the strategy by 1.5, so if the strategy is to start at 20% above the price, we start at 30% above the price.
+> Price is older than 1 day old, we multiple the strategy by 1.5, so if the strategy is to start at 20% above the price, we start at 30% above the price.
-Price is older than 2 days old, we multiple the strategy by 2, so if the strategy is to start at 20% above the price, we start at 40% above the price.
+> Price is older than 2 days old, we multiple the strategy by 2, so if the strategy is to start at 20% above the price, we start at 40% above the price.

 Up to a maximum of 75% increase in the starting price.